muka/OwnCloudClient/README.md

 #OwnCloud Client

-A minimal client to retrieve data from an OwnCloud instance
+A minimal PHP client to retrieve data from an OwnCloud instance

 ##Installation